LADSoft/OrangeC/doc/adl.md

     </Number>
 ```

 this is because a Cond attribute exists and compares a processor bits variable with 16.
+These conditional expression will be directly embedded in the C++ code so they can reference anything a C++ expression can reference.

 The following `State` node encodes an x86 data size prefix into the coding sequence, if the processor is not in 16-bit mode.